"Twenty Questions" We Hear About Our Overnight Camp

 ARE YOU A STRUCTURED OR NON-STRUCTURED CAMP?

 In a word, both!
-Our counselors are trained to provide guidance, support and reasonable boundaries.
-Children quickly learn that they are free to choose their own activities, create and explore, and a helping hand and a caring, watchful eye will always be there for them.
-Read more about HVC’s philosophy here.
+Campers choose their own activities on a 2-week cycle and we keep track of them throughout the day.
+Children quickly learn that they have many options to create and explore, and that a helping hand will always be there for them.
+Read more about a typical day at HVC.

 HOW WILL MY CAMPER CHOOSE ACTIVITIES?